-A few cases of malignant transformation of residual endometrial implants have been reported in women treated post-hysterectomy with estrogen-alone therapy.
-For women known to have residual endometriosis post-hysterectomy, the addition of progestin should he considered
+A few cases of malignant transformation of residual endometrial implants have been reported in women treated

 9. Exacerbation of other conditions

 Estrogen therapy may cause an exacerbation of asthma, diabetes mellitus, epilepsy, migraine, porphyria, systemic lupus erythematosus, and hepatic hemangiomas and should be used with caution in women with these conditions.